bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 # CommandDotNet

+## 7.0.1

+* update to dotnet 6
+  * able to assume NRTs are enabled by default
+* use `NotNullWhen(true)` on IDependencyResolver.TryResolve to inform compiler the value is null when the method returns false.
+  * also for TryGetDirective middleware extension method

+### Remove previously obsoleted code

+* setter for CommandAttribute.Name, Operand.Name, OptionAttribute.ShortName and OptionAttribute.LongName.

 ## 6.0.5

 Public methods from base classes can be commands.
 Set `AppSettings.Commands.InheritCommandsFromBaseClasses = true` to include public methods from base classes.